Nuwaubian Nation: Local tensions

 In Georgia, the Nuwaubians met substantial local opposition.
 From 1997, many of the issues revolved around breaches of building regulations.
 In 1998, Victor Greig, the group's administrator in charge of construction, was fined $45,750 for violating building code regulations in the erection of a social club.
-In 1999, York then appeared in court on a contempt motion filed by the county, but this was dismissed.
+The following year, York appeared in court on a contempt motion filed by the county, but this was dismissed.

 Initially, the Nuwaubians were considered "eccentric" yet tolerable by their neighbors.
-Tensions increased locally, when the group distributed leaflets attacking whites and claiming racially-motivated persecution in a zoning conflict (they had set up an illegal nightclub in a warehouse on their property).
+However, tensions increased when the group distributed leaflets attacking white people and claiming racially-motivated persecution in a zoning dispute.
 These actions alienated many residents of the area, both black and white, among other ethnicities and races.
 In 1998, the county sought an injunction against construction under any use that violated zoning policies.
-Subsequently, the Nuwaubian community increased its leafletting of Eatonton and surrounding areas, charging white officials with racial discrimination and striving to increase opposition to them.
+Subsequently, the Nuwaubians increased their leafletting of Eatonton and surrounding areas, charging white officials with racial discrimination and striving to increase opposition to them.
 Threats mounted and an eviscerated dog carcass was left at the home of the county attorney.

-In 1999, the Nuwaubians launched their own local publication, The Putnam News, and the following year fielded candidates, associated with the Republican Party, for the Putnam County elections.
-This contributed to local fears that the Nuwaubians were attempting a political takeover of the area, akin to that which the Rajneesh followers had allegedly done in Oregon.
-Local newspapers gave the Nuwaubians overwhelmingly negative coverage, while various journalists and attorneys who were deemed hostile to the group reported receiving death threats, property damage, or being stalked.
+In 1999, the Nuwaubians launched their own local publication, The Putnam News, and the following year fielded candidates, associated with the Republican Party, for Putnam County elections.
+This contributed to local fears that the Nuwaubians were attempting a political takeover of the area, akin to that which the followers of the Rajneesh movement had allegedly attempted in Oregon.
+Local newspapers gave the Nuwaubians overwhelmingly negative coverage, while various journalists and attorneys who were deemed hostile to the group reported receiving death threats, having their property damaged or being stalked.

-Amid these tensions, the Nuwaubians pursued links with the African-American community more broadly; in 1999, they invited prominent community leaders Al Sharpton and Tyrone Brooks to visit Tama Re and speak on their behalf, with Jesse Jackson then doing the same in 2001.
+Amid these tensions, the Nuwaubians pursued links with the African American community more broadly; in 1999, they invited prominent community leaders Al Sharpton and Tyrone Brooks to visit Tama-Re and speak on their behalf, with Jesse Jackson then doing the same in 2001.
 The Nuwaubians also built links with the white-dominated Montana Freemen, a Christian Patriot militia.
-One of the Freemen, Everett Leon Stout, visited Tama Re and encouraged the Nuwaubians to call on the county coroner to arrest the local sheriff and to file multi-million dollar lawsuits against various local officials.
+One of the Freemen, Everett Leon Stout, visited Tama-Re and encouraged the Nuwaubians to call on the county coroner to arrest the local sheriff and to file multi-million dollar lawsuits against various local officials.